Greenwich Post-Covid Early Talk Boost Project

 No need to tell us – we are expecting a few changes and have factored this in.

 All settings will be accepted if they can meet the criteria described in the launch video and outlined in the sign-up form.
-Information about the project will come out via your usual newsletter.
+Information about the project will come out via the SENCO newsletter and whoever signed you up for the project will received a welcome email full of information after signing up.

 I’m afraid not.
 Training is required to deliver the assessment so it’s all or nothing.